SybilD/TetrisG-SDK/readme.md

 ## Description

 ### Title
-Tetris-SDK: Efficient Convolution Layer Mapping with Adaptive Windows for Fast In Memory Computing
+TetrisG-SDK: Efficient Convolution Layer Mapping with Adaptive Windows for Fast In Memory Computing

+### Demonstration of TetrisG-SDK

 ### Abstract
-Shifted-and-Duplicated-Kernel (SDK) mapping is gaining popularity as it substantially accelerates convolution layers in Compute-In-Memory (CIM) architectures compared to conventional image-to-column (im2col) mapping.
-However, the state-of-the-art SDK algorithm, i.e., Variable-Window SDK (VW-SDK) lacks adaptability, leading to in-sufficient memory utilization and extra processing cycles.
-In this work, we propose Tetris-SDK, an enhanced strategy integrating a marginal-space mapping to increase CIM array utilization, an adjustable input channel partition to improve adaptation, and a square-inclined window slicing to decrease overall computing cycles.
-Compared with im2col, SDK and VM-SDK, Tetris-SDK speeds up a variety of CNN layers by up to $78.4\times$, $8\times$, and $1.3\times$, respectively.
+Shifted-and-Duplicated-Kernel (SDK) mapping is an emerging technique for accelerating convolutional layers in Compute-In-Memory (CIM) architectures.
+While state-of-the-art SDK variants have achieved decent mapping efficiency, optimizations are still desired to enhance CIM utilization and minimize computing cycles.
+We propose TetrisG-SDK, a novel framework that exploits adaptive windows to boost mapping performance.
+These windows can accommodate more input channels, increase array utilization at marginal space, and adjust window shapes for latency.
+The methodology also leverages grouped convolutions to further decrease computing cycles, and ensure near-lossless network accuracy.
+Moreover, TetrisG-SDK is the first framework to integrate a validated, system-level CIM hardware simulator for accurate performance and energy estimation from an application perspective.
+Our experiments show that Tetris-SDK can remarkably accelerate convolution layer mapping.
+Compared to VW-SDK, it achieves a speed-up of 12.5× for ResNet50 on ImageNet classification and an improvement of overall latency and energy efficiency by 8.3× and 3.1×, respectively.
+This shows that TetrisG-SDK is a promising solution to map and accelerate Convolutional Neural Networks in CIM hardware.

 ### Flowchart
 ![Tetris-SDK flowchart](flowchart.png)